AJFaraday/ruby-jam/docs/game/cheat_sheet.md

 Depending how recently it has been broadcast, you can hear actual shows on the BBC at: http://www.bbc.co.uk/programmes/b006s5dp/episodes/player

+Some episodes are also available on YouTube, for example https://www.youtube.com/watch?v=D87DN_15r5Q

 Previous TechJAM recordings can be found at http://www.andrewfaraday.com/p/techjam.html